echoreader/echoreader.blog/src/posts/how-does-voice-search-work.md

 *I find that the continuous training of **Machine Learning (ML)** models is why **Voice Assistants** get better at understanding my context and unusual phrases over time.*

+> Want to optimize your site for voice queries?
+Explore [Google Structured Data Generator](https://echoreader.blog/google-structured-data-generator/) to help search engines better understand your content.

 ## 4. How the **Voice Assistant** Delivers the Answer

 The final stage is the delivery.
 The **Voice Assistant** takes the actionable command identified by **NLP** and finds the best result, often prioritizing highly optimized content.